kadron/splendor-prolog/README.md

     	call(StateProxy, game, winners, Winners),
 	    show(-1, 'OnGameEnd: ~w~n', [Winners]).

+Here `Winners` is a list of winners.
+In case of a draw, both players will be in this list.

 ###### 31/12/2015: doTournament/1 and doTournament/2 predicates are added
 The frame now includes a new predicate to perform complete tournaments.
 In order to run the tournament use one of the followings: